Click a question to read the answers.

 Can I interview you for my homework/class/school coursework? +

 We get emailed about this quite a lot, thank you for your interest in what we do!
 We welcome all press inquiries from legitimate media outlets.
 Unfortunately, we don't have time to help students with assignments.
 You can email us with questions and we will try to have someone get back to you if our time allows.
 You are welcome to use any of the info and images on our site in your coursework, as long as we are properly quoted and credited.
 Text can be attributed to Amber Maykut.
-Photos are by Sheila Barabad.
+Photos should be creditd to Sheila Barabad.
 Feel free to send us your paper or article, we'd love to see it!

 Can I intern/apprentice/volunteer at the taxidermy studio? +